dhall-lang/dhall-lang/docs/tutorials/Language-Tour.md

 2. `${XDG_CONFIG_HOME}/dhall/headers.dhall` file (where `XDG_CONFIG_HOME` is an environment variable containing a path)
 3. `~/.config/dhall/headers.dhall` file

-dhall will look up the definition in this order and if found it must conform to the nested map as described above.

 Assuming that you store the headers definition as above, you can import anything from that host:
 ````
 let d = https://httpbin.org/some/path/mydhall.dhall